 Highest First-Time CPA Exam Pass Rate with a Bachelor’s Degree

-Each year, the National Association of State Boards of Accountancy (NASBA) releases a report including data on candidate performance on the Uniform CPA Exam.7 The following schools had the highest first-time CPA exam pass rates in New Jersey in 2013 for candidates with a bachelor’s degree, with the overall average pass rate for New Jersey being 46.0%:
+Each year, the National Association of State Boards of Accountancy (NASBA) releases a report including data on candidate performance on the Uniform CPA Exam.7 The following schools had the highest first-time CPA exam pass rates in New Jersey in 2015 for candidates with a bachelor’s degree, with the overall average pass rate for New Jersey being 46.0%:

 Seton Hall University